 10 Healthy Alternatives to Your Favorite Summer Snacks

 Summer is a great time to enjoy fresh seasonal fruit and vegetables, and maybe a few citrus- or fruit-infused beverages.
 But during the laid-back vibe that summer emits, you might be tempted to surrender to some not-so-healthy food choices.
-That’s why we spoke with Amanda Jimenez, M.D., an internist and physician on the medical staff at Texas Health Flower Mound and Texas Health Internal Medicine – Vista Ridge, to identify some quick, healthy swaps this summer that you won’t feel guilty indulging in!
+That’s why we spoke with Amanda Jimenez, M.D., an internist and physician on the medical staff at Texas Health Flower Mound and Texas Health Internal Medicine, a Texas Health Physicians Group practice, to identify some quick, healthy swaps this summer that you won’t feel guilty indulging in!

 It wouldn’t be summer without ice cream, would it?
 Mixed with Texas’ sweltering heat, ice cream is the dessert du jour for many families during the summer.
 But while these sweet treats can definitely be refreshing on a hot day, their high fat and sugar content are sure to leave you feeling sluggish and bloated.